-ACTIVITIES/STARTEGIES RESOURCES PERSON RESPONSIBLE FORMATIVE ASSESSMMENT EXPECTED QUALITY OUTCOMES SUMMATIVE EVALUATION Pre-4 th students will participate in vocal music activities that reinforce core subjects.
-Local Teachers Lesson Plans PK-6 th grade students will have the opportunity to perform in vocal programs for various events.
-Spring 2010 TAKS Reading and Math Scores Increased participation in Secondary Fine Arts program.
-5 th & 6 th grade students may participate in Band.
-Local Band Director Lesson Plans 5 th & 6 th grade band students will have the opportunity to develop their instrumental and vocal skills and perform at various events.
+ACTIVITIES/STARTEGIES RESOURCES PERSON RESPONSIBLE FORMATIVE ASSESSMMENT EXPECTED QUALITY OUTCOMES SUMMATIVE EVALUATION 6 th grade students will participate in Band.
+Local Band Director Lesson Plans 6 th grade band students will have the opportunity to develop their instrumental and vocal skills and perform at various events.
 Reading and math skills will be enhanced in the Band and vocal music classrooms.
-Spring 2010 TAKS Reading and Math results Increased participation in Secondary Fine Arts program.
-Students will be exposed to a variety of Fine Arts experiences such as plays, theatre, vocal groups, and musicals as Local Principal Parent Volunteers Scheduled events (1 per semester) Students will develop an appreciation of the fine arts.
-These experiences Attendance logs possible. will stimulate and/or enhance learning and increase cultural experiences.
-K-6th grades may participate in musical productions for the PTO meetings and student assemblies.
-Local Principal Teachers Monthly Students will develop an appreciation of the fine arts.
+Spring 2011 TAKS Reading and Math results Increased participation in Secondary Fine Arts program.
+Students will be exposed to a variety of Fine Arts experiences such as plays, theatre, vocal groups, and musicals as possible.
+Local Principal Parent Volunteers Scheduled events (1 per semester) Students will develop an appreciation of the fine arts.
 These experiences will stimulate and/or enhance learning and increase cultural experiences.
+Attendance logs Students are given the opportunity to participate in UIL Music Memory Local UIL Coach 1 event per year Appreciation for Music UIL Results

+K-6th grades may participate in musical Local Principal Monthly Students will develop an Attendance logs and

-Attendance logs and scheduled PTO meetings.
+productions for the PTO meetings and Teachers appreciation of the fine scheduled PTO

+student assemblies. arts.
+These experiences meetings.

+will stimulate and/or

+enhance learning and

+increase cultural

+experiences.